 At Barkot I stayed in GMVN annexe.
 There I met an intellectual happy couple from Chennai, Sunil and Swati.
 The former was an IAS officer who was also an engineer from IIT Madras and his wife, a professor of Hindi.
 They had two daughters and their parents with them.
 I had a nice chat with them.
 Next day I went to Yamunotri by Shared jeep.
 There I hired a pony, did darshan and came back.
 What really hurt me was offerings of saris in the river Yamuna, which I considered not only a cause of water pollution but also a wastage of money, in a poor country like ours,, which could be utilized in a much better way.

 I spent the night at Hanuman Chatti as I did not get accommodation at Janki Chatti.
 Next early morning I went back to Janki Chatti by a matador truck to catch the bus for Uttarkashi.
+It was the only bus of the day to go to Uttarkashi.
 In Uttarkashi I visited Viswanath temple.
 Then in the next morning I went to Gangotri.
-In the afternoon I booked for a pony and made my permit with the help of my guide for Gaumukh and watched Ganga arti.
+In the afternoon I booked a pony and made my permit with the help of my guide for Gaumukh and watched Ganga arti.
+I started for Gaumukh next day by pony upto Bhojobasa and rest part I covered by foot with the help of my Nepali guide.
 I spent one night at Bhojobasa GMVN rest house.
 Next day I came down to Gangotri and took a shared jeep to reach Harsil.
 Harsil is a beautiful hamlet on the way to Gangotri from Uttarkashi, established by an absconded British army officer Mr Wilson.

 From Harsil I went to Chamba via Uttarkashi.
 I went to Tehri dam hiring a jeep from Chamba.
 Tehri dam had a huge reservoir cum lake where I had a water scooter ride.
 The same jeep dropped me at Dhanaulti.
 I visited Sarkanda Devi temple and came down to Mussoorie and then caught train from Haridwar.